nicolashery/mac-dev-setup/README.md

 ## Vim

-Although Sublime Text will be our main editor, it is a good idea to learn some very basic usage of [Vim](http://www.vim.org/).
+Although VS Code will be our main editor, it is a good idea to learn some very basic usage of [Vim](http://www.vim.org/).
 It is a very popular text editor inside the terminal, and is usually pre-installed on any Unix system.

 For example, when you run a Git commit, it will open Vim to allow you to type the commit message.